JeanMainguy/MeTAfisher/README.md

 > The GFF (General Feature Format) format consists of one line per feature, each containing 9 columns of data, plus optional track definition lines.

 The columns used by MeTAfisher:
-1. **seqname** - name of the chromosome or scaffold
+* 1. **seqname** - name of the chromosome or scaffold
-3. **feature** - feature type name, e.g. Gene, Variation, Similarity
+* 3. **feature** - feature type name, e.g. Gene, Variation, Similarity
-4. **start** - Start position of the feature, with sequence numbering starting at 1.
+* 4. **start** - Start position of the feature, with sequence numbering starting at 1.
-5. **end** - End position of the feature, with sequence numbering starting at 1.
+* 5. **end** - End position of the feature, with sequence numbering starting at 1.
-7. **strand** - defined as + (forward) or - (reverse).
+* 7. **strand** - defined as + (forward) or - (reverse).
-8. **frame** - One of '0', '1' or '2'.
+* 8. **frame** - One of '0', '1' or '2'.
 '0' indicates that the first base of the feature is the first base of a codon, '1' that the second base is the first base of a codon, and so on..
-9. **attribute** - A semicolon-separated list of tag-value pairs, providing additional information about each feature.
+* 9. **attribute** - A semicolon-separated list of tag-value pairs, providing additional information about each feature.

 The program looks only at the line with feature equal to `CDS`.
- MeTAfisher needs to retrieve the protein number to be able to match the protein hit by hmmsearch with the proper gff line.
+ MeTAfisher needs to match the protein hit by hmmsearch with the proper gff line, and to do so the protein number should be identical in the gff file and in the header of the fasta files.
- In order to do that, the attribute section should follow the following pattern:
+ In order to do that, the attribute section of the gff file should follow the following pattern:
 1. One with `ID=< chromosome or scaffold>|<protein number>`.

 Example of correct gff line :    ```ICM0007MP0313_1000310	GPF	CDS	13787	14128	.	-	0	ID=ICM0007MP0313_1000310|19;partial=00;sta.....```